SeyTi01/qbittorrent-rss-notificator/README.md

 # qBittorrent RSS Notificator

-This script is designed to provide Windows notifications for added torrents in qBittorrent using the BurntToastNotification module in PowerShell.
+This script provides Windows notifications for torrents that are added by specific RSS Downloader rules in qBittorrent using the BurntToastNotification module in PowerShell.

 ## Prerequisites